darunabas/protea/README.md

 # Protea phenology and climate

 This repository includes R codes and data to accompany the journal article: _Daru BH, Kling MM, Meineke EK, and van Wyk AE.
-Herbarium records reveal earlier flowering in response to warming in subtropical Africa.
+Temperature controls phenology in continuously flowering Protea species of subtropical Africa.
 Applications in Plant Sciences.
 In review._